Ranking and reviewing all of the Barebells Protein Bars I can get my hands on to find the best and worst flavors!

 More on the composition: The center is a thick off-white brown with even more dark chocolate crunchy pieces.
 Overall, it’s a decent enough cookies and cream bar, though a little artificial and not too sweet–some added sugar would have gone a long way here!

-An all white bar with funfetti-looking pieces embedded on the inside with the usual crispy pieces out.
+An all white bar with funfetti-looking pieces embedded on the inside, with the usual crispy pieces out.
 It’s a distinct artificial vanilla, not so much birthday cake, though for whatever reason the artificialness doesn’t drag it–birthday cake is usually artificial after all.
 It’s sweeter than others on this list, which accentuates the vanilla flavor.
-It’s a bit creamy too, though again, more aiming for a sweet artificial vanilla.
+It’s a bit creamy too, though, again, more aiming for a sweet, artificial vanilla flavor.
 I would have labeled this a vanilla protein bar instead of Birthday Cake.

 First bite, you’re hit with a pleasantly, mildly sweet pumpkin.
 Paired alongside an equally sweet milk chocolate, they balance each other well, though none of the flavors necessarily really stand out.
 This can be good for someone who wants a protein bar that’s less sweet with no big artificialness either.
 Lastly, to note, it does say pumpkin spice, and while I do taste a little bit of those traditional pumpkin spice flavors, it isn’t as punchy as traditional pumpkin spice, instead leaning towards smoothness and creaminess.